divijghose/firedrake/Firedrake-meeting-2024-11-06.md

 Andreas [has indicated](https://github.com/firedrakeproject/loopy/issues/27) that loopy will be moving to Python 3.10 soon.
 Do we follow?
 If we don't then we might need to pin to a pymbolic git hash instead of a version.

+## CW: Slack channel for developers?

+I don't want to bother 650 people when our docs fail to build etc...

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*